austinwoon/convict-secret-format/README.md

 ### Motivations

 [node-convict](https://github.com/mozilla/node-convict) currently exposes a property to flag secrets as sensitive by stating `sensitive: true` during initialization.
 However, this only redacts sensitive information if you were to coerce the `convict` object to a string.
-Without the coercion, logging the config object will show sensitive information.
+Logging the the object from the return value of `convict().getProperties()` will output sensitive information.

-Furthermore, there is currently no mechanism to redact sensitive information from the return value of `convict().getProperties()`.

-This package serves to expose a new format (`secret-format`) and a function constructor `SecretConfig` to mask secrets from stdout.
+This package serves to expose a new format (`secret-format`) and a function constructor `SecretConfig` to mask secrets from stdout when using calling `getProperties()`.

 **Example of secret logging leaks**